Blaisorblade/pdbp.github.io/index.md

  - In a way, programs generalize functions.
  - In a way, computations generalize expressions.

+Think of

+ - Functions as *expression templates* with, to be filled in, *unknown parts* (its arguments).
+ - Programs as *computation templatess* with a, to be filled in, *unknown part* (its argument).

 [AppendixFunctionsAndExpressions](#appendixfunctionsandexpressions) has demo code that compares
- - pointful expression oriented and function application (argument binding) based programming,
+ - pointful expression oriented and function application (argument binding) based programming, with
  - pointfree function oriented and function composition based programming.

 #### **About descriptions (for those who are a bit impatient)**